Nabanita29/Nabanita29/README.md

 ### Hi there 👋, My name is Nabanita
 #### Nice to meet you 😄
-I am a Machine learning beginner, currently working as a data science intern at Borde, an AI-based startup.
-I am a hackathon enthusiast with three-time Hackathon wins under my belt, currently working on making more open - source contributions.
+I am a Machine learning beginner, currently working as a data science intern a Borde, an AI-based startup.
+I am a hackathon enthusiast and a  three-time Hackathon winner, currently working on making more open source contributions.

 Skills: Python / Scikit-Learn / Java